 I bought the air fryer separately.
 The air fryer basket sat on top of the dish and closer to the halogen light bulb.
 The basket was perfect for onion rings, mushrooms or tomatoes, and chips always came out just right.

-My halogen oven lid got damaged in transit, so I am ready for a new one.
-With so many halogen ovens on the market, it would be difficult to decide which to halogen oven to choose.
+With so many halogen ovens on the market, I though it would be difficult to decide which to halogen oven to choose.
 As you can see, I chose Michael James.
 I am going to stick with the tried and tested because it does what I need it to do.
 I would definitely recommend the Michael James halogen as it does what it says it will do and is not complicated to use.

 What Foods Can Be Cooked in a Halogen?